Rendu Jella Sita

 Rendu Jella Sita is a 1983 Indian Telugu comedy film, written and directed by Jandhyala.
-The film stars Naresh, Rajesh, Pradeep Kondiparthi, Subhakar and Mahalakshmi in lead roles, while Allu Ramalingaiah appears in a prominent role.
+The film stars Naresh, Rajesh, Pradeep Kondiparthi, Subhakar and Mahalakshmi in the lead roles, while Allu Ramalingaiah appears in a prominent role.

 Plot

 Four men, Gopi (Naresh), Mohan (Rajesh), Krishna (Pradeep Kondiparthi) and Murthy (Subhakar) fall for Seetha (Mahalakshmi), and try to impress her.
 One day they all go to Seetha and ask her whom she loves among the four.
 Seetha replies that it is Madhu (Kamalakar).
 They all are shocked.

-Then Seetha narrates the flashback.
-When Seetha was travelling in a bus, Madhu is standing beside her and when he is trying to give money to conductor his coin slips into Seetha's blouse.
+Then Seetha narrates the flashback, where Seetha is travelling in a bus.
+Madhu stands beside her and when he tries to give money to the conductor his coin slips into Seetha's blouse.
 The conductor asks for change, but he has no change, the conductor asks him to get down.
-Madhu says he has an exam, then Seetha gets a ticket for him too.
+Madhu pleads that he has an exam.
+Seetha gets a ticket for him too.
 Seetha teaches music for Madhu's friend's sisters and some girls.
 There he proposes to her by showing a classical song in a music book.
 She responds with the same feeling by showing another song.
 Madhu conveys the matter to Seetha's parents and they feel happy for their child.
 Madhu asks his father Gandabherundam (Allu Ramalingaiah), who doesn't like the match, but pretends to agree upon pressure from Madhu.

 Seetha's father goes to meet Gandabherundam to ask when the marriage will be there; Gandabherundam falsely says that he promised lord Venkatesa that the money he receives as dowry for his son's marriage will be given to God.
 So Seetha's father agrees as it is a sentimental thing.
 He works hard, makes all the arrangements and at the last moment, one man comes and says that they don't want this marriage and returns money also.
 Seetha's father goes to Gandabherundam and asks the reason, and they say that Seetha has an affair with someone else.
 Seetha's family moves from there.
 The flashback ends.

 Now, these four go to the village and enquire about the matter.
 They want to teach Gandabherundam a lesson.
 They provoke Kameswara Rao (Subhalekha Sudhakar) to love Gandabherundam's daughter.
 Meanwhile, they will get to know that the reason for rejecting Seetha was photographs showing Seetha with friend of Madhu, who has feelings for Seetha and for whose sisters Seetha taught music classes.
 Gandabherundam, along with this person makes fake photos and destroys Madhu's feelings.
 On the marriage of Gandabherundam's daughter with Kameswara Rao, these four stop the marriage and show photographs of Madhu's sister with the same person with Seetha in the photograph.
 Madhu objects to it then brings the person; he says that they love each other.
 Then they make Madhu understand that his father gave money to make all these things.
 They say that at the time, Seetha has no brother to ask like you, now she has four brothers.
 Madhu realises the mistake and two marriages takes place.